sun-yuliang/PentaZen/README.md

 ## Defects

-Note that the following defects are improved in the newer versions.
+Note that some of the following defects are improved in newer versions.

- * Pattern table used is not exhuastive.
+ * Use not exhuastive pattern tables.
  * Cannot recognize recursively defined fouls.
- * Prune too much candidate moves, resulting in inaccurate evaluation.
+ * Prune too many moves, resulting in inaccurate evaluation.

 ## Author